rh-mobb/documentation/docs/rosa/cluster-metrics-to-aws-prometheus/README.md

 As a bonus it will set up a CloudWatch datasource to view any metrics or logs you have in Cloud Watch.

+> Make sure to use a region where Amazon Prometheus service is supported

 ## Prerequisites

 * [A ROSA cluster deployed with STS](/docs/rosa/sts/)